vgont/vgont/README.md

 ### Hi!
 I'm Vinícius, a novice fullstack developer
 ##
 - Currently I'm studying Analysis and systems development at FIAP.
-- I'm more developed in the back-end area, so I have been studied more Front-end.
+- I'm more developed in the back-end area, so I have been studied to improve my Front-end projects.
 - Contact me at: vgontdev@gmail.com
 ##